Read the 2023 Amended State Legislative Agenda here

 The City of Spokane Valley, incorporated March 31, 2003, is a non-charter code city and operates under a Council-Manager plan of government.
 It is governed under the optional municipal code of RCW Chapter 35A.
 Under this form of government, legislative authority is concentrated in the elected City Council, which hires a professional administrator to implement its policies.
 The executive branch is led by the City Manager.
 Read more in the Spokane Valley Governance Manual.

 There are seven positions on the City Council, and all council positions are at-large positions.
 Councilmembers are generally elected to four-year terms, with elections held every two years.
 For continuity, position terms are staggered by two years so that all positions are not open for election at the same time.

-As a result of the work of the Spokane Valley Independent Salary Commission, as documented in their final report which can be viewed here effective February 26, 2019, the monthly salary of the mayor is $1,775 and the monthly salary of each councilmember is $1,415.
+As a result of the work of the Spokane Valley Independent Salary Commission, as documented in their final report, which can be viewed here and is effective April 19, 2022, the monthly salary of the mayor is $2,250 and the monthly salary of each councilmember is $1,800.

 Biennially at the first meeting of the new council, the members choose a chair from among their fellow councilmembers.
 The chair of the council shall have the title of mayor and will preside at meetings of the council.
 The mayor is a regular member of the City Council and as such has all the rights, privileges, and immunities of any other member of the council.
 The mayor is recognized as the head of the city for ceremonial purposes and by the governor for purposes of military law and has no regular administrative duties.
 Also biennially at the first meeting of a new council, the members by majority vote, may designate a fellow councilmember as deputy mayor to serve in the absence or temporary disability of the mayor.